The TACO AI Maturity Model: A Strategic Framework for Assessing Operational AI Maturity

 Example Use Case: Routine Report Generation

-Generating reports on a regular basis is an example of AI executing tasks on a predefined schedule without prompting from a human intervention.
+Generating reports on a regular basis is an example of AI executing tasks on a predefined schedule without prompting from human intervention.
 AI tools in this phase automatically update PowerPoint presentations, dashboards, and visualizations with fresh data on a daily, weekly, or monthly basis.
-This eliminates a time-consuming manual process for human operators.

-Collaborator: Proactive Partnership
+3. Collaborator: Proactive Partnership

 Example Use Case: Predictive Chatbots